NOAA Fisheries biologists record singing by rare right whale

-ANCHORAGE, Alaska (AP) — Scientists with the National Oceanic and Atmospheric Administration have recorded singing by a rare right whale for the first time.
+ANCHORAGE, Alaska (AP) — Scientists with the National Oceanic and Atmospheric Administration say they have recorded singing by a rare right whale for the first time.

 Researchers used moored acoustic recorders to capture patterned calls made by male North Pacific right whales.